La Une: RTBF 1

 RTB became the Belgian Radio and Television of the French Community (RTBF) in 1977 by the decree of the Cultural Council of the French Community.
 RTBF offered cultural autonomy, a monopoly of radio and television broadcasting, freedom of information and of independence from the government.
-RTBF is governed by a Board of Directors whose members are elected in accordance with policy distributions within the Cultural Council.
-The Chief Executive is appointed by the Cultural Council.
+RTBF would be governed by a board of directors whose members would be elected in accordance with policy distributions within the Cultural Council.
+The Chief Executive would be appointed by the Cultural Council.

 The first television channel of the RTBF was renamed RTBF 1.

-In 1983, RTL Television was launched and obtained the authorization of a radio relay between Luxembourg and Brussels; in compensation, RTBF receives access to non-commercial advertising in 1984.
-Financial contributions and the quote on the screen of commercial sponsors will be permitted in exceptional cases in 1987 to allow the RTBF to organise the Eurovision Song Contest.
-The decree of the French Community authorizing the dissemination of commercial advertising by commercial channel RTL-TVI in 1988 put an end to the monopoly of broadcasting of the RTBF, but in 1989 another decree of the French Community authorizes the broadcast by RTBF advertisements trade to rebalance the situation.
-Management and marketing of advertising space is entrusted to TVB, a joint venture of public and private channels of the French Community (RTBF 1, Télé 21 and RTL-TVI).
-TVB, divided the advertising revenue between the two channels by 25% to 75% for RTBF and RTL.
+In 1983, RTL Television was launched and obtained the authorization of a radio relay between Luxembourg and Brussels; in compensation, RTBF received access to non-commercial advertising in 1984.
+Financial contributions and the on-screen display of commercial sponsors would be permitted in exceptional cases in 1987 to allow the RTBF to organise the Eurovision Song Contest.
+The decree of the French Community authorizing the dissemination of commercial advertising by commercial channel RTL-TVI in 1988 put an end to the monopoly of broadcasting of the RTBF, but in 1989, another decree of the French Community authorized the broadcast by RTBF of commercial advertisements to rebalance the situation.
+Management and marketing of advertising space were entrusted to TVB, a joint venture of public and private channels of the French Community (RTBF 1, Télé 21 and RTL-TVI).
+TVB divided the advertising revenue between the two channels by 25% to 75% for RTBF and RTL.
 The system was later criticized from all sides and was discontinued in 1996.